Shelford Bidwell (British Army officer): Historian

 When Bidwell joined the Royal United Services Institute (RUSI) as the editor of the Journal of the Royal United Service Institution in 1971 it was a staid academic publication.
 Bidwell and the RUSI's director, Air Vice Marshal Stewart Menaul, overhauled it, introducing colour covers and illustrations.
 Bidwell subsequently became editor-in-chief and deputy director.
 Under their leadership, the RUSI became an important voice influencing the nation's strategic policy.
 In 1976 he retired as deputy director and editor-in-chief in order to concentrate on his book writing.
 He was a proponent of the advancement of women, and Jennifer Shaw was his chosen successor.
 He remained involved with RUSI as its vice president.

-Bidwell collaborated with Dominick Graham, a fellow military historian and former Royal Artillery officer, whom he first met at a bar near Sandhurst after a seminar on the use of artillery on the Western Front of the First World War.
+Bidwell collaborated with Toby Graham, a fellow military historian and former Royal Artillery officer, whom he first met at a bar near Sandhurst after a seminar on the use of artillery on the Western Front of the First World War.
 The two had a long and close collaboration despite living on different sides of the Atlantic Ocean.
 Their first book, Fire-Power (1982) was about the development of artillery in the two world wars.
 Their second, Tug of War (1986), was about the Italian campaign during the Second World War, in which they had both participated.
 Finally, they wrote Coalitions, Politicians and Generals (1993), in which they wrote about the command and staff systems in the British, French and German armies in the two world wars.

 Bidwell died from cancer at Whittington Hospital, Islington, London, on 23 August 1996.
 He was survived by his daughters; his wife had died in 1994.
 His remains were cremated.